-Inspired by Synthetic or Late-period Cubism, there will be three evocative still life assemblages: one based around the musical instruments which are so characteristic of these works, and the other two drawing upon the continental café milieu that provided such a rich seam of imagery for Cubist painting, drawing and mixed media collage.
+Inspired by Synthetic or Late-period Cubism, there will be three evocative still-life assemblages: one based around the musical instruments which are so characteristic of these works, and two others drawing upon the continental café milieu that provided such a rich seam of imagery for Cubist painting, drawing and mixed media collage.

 There will be plenty of scope for a personal response in the final project.
 The diversity of approach exhibited in the works of Picasso, Braque and Gris will be discussed, as will that of their followers.
 More or less abstracted, austerely simple or complex, richly decorative or restrained, idiosyncratically colourful or muted - there will be a multiplicity of approach possible for all levels of experience and taste.

 Although a modest knowledge of drawing and colour mixing could be an advantage, a willingness to engage with the challenging yet often playful aspects of Late Cubism and the experimental possibilities of combining drawing media, paint and collage, is just as important.

 By the end of the course - which will include a lecture, discussions, and a museum visit - it is hoped that participants will have understood why Cubism was one of the most transformative forces in Western Art.

 "Rigorous and attentive teaching: I discovered many aspects of Cubism that I'd barely noticed before.
 I have learnt loads and broken away from my worryingly conventional norm.
 I appreciated the generous quantity and variety of materials."
 Participant 2018

 Teaching is based in the Ruskin's studios at 74 High Street, Oxford OX1 4BG.
 Each teaching day runs from 10am to 5pm and the studio is also open for personal study from 9am to 6pm daily.
 There is plenty of studio space and all materials are provided.

 Light refreshments are available all day.
 Lunch can be purchased from a range of nearby cafes and delicatessens.